 employment with the District terminates prior to the fulfillment of a

 fiscal year’s contract obligations, pre-advanced sick leave and personal

 Please note that absences should be reported as the actual hours scheduled to work during any particular day.

-For questions or concerns, please contact Cyndi Battaglia at ext.
-2937.
+For questions or concerns, please contact Catherine Macabitas at ext.
+2884.